Matsdj/matsdj-shattered-pixel-dungeon/README.md

 Master Thieves Armband makes them vulnerable instead of cripple to differentiate from Ethereal chains.

+Talisman of Foresight now provides/improves mind vision like the tier 2 skill from the Huntress, it goes up to 5 tiles of mind vision at level 10.
+You also gain 10% increased evasion per level

 # Future Reworks:
 ##Rings
 Ring of Elements is also very uninteresting in my opinion because it lacks interresting synergy with other items. having an support item that does consisten magic damage back to the user inexchange for something could be interresting. or an item that encourages taking magic damage somehow for example the unstable spellbook casts a random offensive spell (with random targets) when you take/block enough magic damage. or the Timekeeper's Hourglas gains charges from taking/blocking magic damage.